The best time to visit the Galapagos Islands really depends on when you have available for this incredible vacation.

 There are some fantastic tours to explore the Galapagos Islands to see incredible wildlife spectacles, natural features, and to learn about the fascinating history of the Galapagos, once known as the enchanted isles.

-Below are some of the top rated Galapagos tours, including luxury small-group cruises and package tours from the luxury Red Mangrove Hotel.
+Below are some of the top rated Galapagos tours, including luxury small-group cruises and package tours from the luxury Galapagos Habitat Hotel.

 The Petrel Cruise